flutter/website/README.md

 - When triaging issues, we sometimes label an issue with the tag, "PRs welcome".
 But we welcome PRs on other issues as well&mdash;it doesn't have to be tagged with that label.
 - Please realize that we follow (or try to follow) the [Google Developer Documentation Style Guidelines](https://developers.google.com/style).
 So please don't run our docs through Grammarly (or similar) and submit those changes as a PR.
 This guide is a reference doc and not meant to be read like a novel, but check out the [highlights](https://developers.google.com/style/highlights) page or use the search bar to find your subject of interest.
 Also, the [wordlist](https://developers.google.com/style/word-list) is very useful.
 (For example, don't use "i.e." or "e.g.", and avoid writing in first person.)

-> We truly thank you for your willingness and helpfulness in keeping the website docs up to date!!
+> We truly thank you for your willingness and helpfulness in keeping the website docs up to date!

 ## Before you build this site